OCA/pos/pos_backend_communication/README.rst

 ===========

 Bugs are tracked on `GitHub Issues <https://github.com/OCA/pos/issues>`_.
-In case of trouble, please check there if your issue has already been reported.
+In case of trouble, please
+check there if your issue has already been reported.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Credits